g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 List of material
 ---
-The lsit of the electronic material:
+First of all, you need to have a computer and the following list of electronic materials:
 | Item | Link | Price |
 | -------- | -------- | -------- |
 | Raspberry Pi Pico W | [Link](https://www.electrokit.com/en/product/raspberry-pi-pico-w/)| 89 SEK|